Brand development that increases sales velocity, guaranteed.

 Toblerone Logo With Hidden Message

-The classic Toblerone logo with the Matterhorn design has a little bear in the negative space.
+The classic Toblerone logo, featuring the Matterhorn design, has a little bear in the negative space.
 See it now?
-The bear is to hark back to the company’s roots — which started in the Swiss city of Bern.
+The bear is to hark back to the company’s roots, which started in the Swiss city of Bern.

 Cool, but we’re not sure if the hidden meaning is effective in getting people to put the bar of chocolate in their shopping carts.
-Still, incorporating hidden meanings in logos like Toblerone is a quaint way of honoring the founder Theodor Tobler and the company’s beginnings.
+Still, incorporating hidden meanings into logos like Toblerone is a quaint way to honor the founder, Theodor Tobler, and the company’s beginnings.

 Tostitos